Chen-Yue-Zhao/BrainPyHandbook/en/synapse/dynamics.md

 ## 2.1 Synaptic Models

-In the previous section, we learned how to model neurons and their action potentials.
-In this section, we will focus on how neurons communicate.
+We have learned how to model the action potential of neurons in the previous chapters, so how are the neurons connected?
+How are the action potentials of neurons transmitted between different neurons?
+Here, we will introduce how to use BrainPy to simulate the communication between neurons.

 ### 2.1.1 Chemical Synapses

 #### Biological Background

-Fig. 2-1 shows the biological process of information transmission between neurons.
-The action potential of the presynaptic neuron makes the axon terminal release **neurotransmitters** (also called transmitters) into the synaptic cleft, and then the membrane potential of the postsynaptic cell changes after a brief delay.
-These changes are called postsynaptic potentials (PSP), and they can be either excitatory or inhibitory depending on the type of transmitter. **Glutamate** is one of the important excitatory neurotransmitters, and Gamma-aminobutyric acid (**GABA**) is one of the important inhibitory neurotransmitters.
+Figure 2-1 describes the biological process of information transmission between neurons.
+When the action potential of a presynaptic neuron is transmitted to the terminal of the axon, the presynaptic neuron releases **neurotransmitters** (also called transmitters).
+Neurotransmitters bind to receptors on postsynaptic neurons to cause changes in the membrane potential of postsynaptic neurons.
+These changes are called post-synaptic potential (PSP).
+Depending on the type of neurotransmitter, postsynaptic potentials can be excitatory or inhibitory.
+For example, **Glutamate** is an important excitatory neurotransmitter, while **GABA** is an important inhibitory neurotransmitter.

-Neurotransmitters affect their targets by interacting with receptors on the postsynaptic membrane.
-When the transmitter binds to the receptor, it would either open an ion channel (**ionotropic** receptors) or alter chemical reactions within the target cell (**metabotropic** receptors).
+The binding of neurotransmitters and receptors may cause the opening of ion channels (**ionotype** receptors) or change the process of chemical reactions (**metabolic** receptors).

-In this section, we will introduce how to model some common synapses and their implementations with ``BrainPy``:
+In this section, we will introduce how to use BrainPy to implement some common synapse models, mainly:

-- **AMPA** and **NMDA** receptors are both ionotropic receptors of Glutamate, but the NMDA receptor are typically blocked by magnesium ions (Mg$$^{2+}$$) and cannot respond to the glutamate.
-With repeated activation of AMPA receptors, the change in postsynaptic potential drives Mg$$^{2+}$$ out of NMDA channel, then the NMDA receptors are able to respond to glutamate.
-Therefore, the dynamics of NMDA is much slower than that of AMPA.
+- **AMPA** and **NMDA**: They are both ionotropic receptors of glutamate, which can open ion channels directly after being bound.
+But NMDA is usually blocked by magnesium ions (Mg$$^{2+}$$) and cannot respond to the glutamate.
+Since magnesium ions are sensitive to voltage, when the postsynaptic potential exceeds the threshold of magnesium ions, magnesium ions will leave the NMDA channel, allowing NMDA to respond to glutamate.
+Therefore, the dynamics of NMDA are much slower than that of AMPA.

-- **GABA<sub>A</sub>** and **GABA<sub>B</sub>** are two classes of GABA receptors.
-GABA<sub>A</sub> receptors are ionotropic, typically producing fast inhibitory postsynaptic potential; while GABA<sub>B</sub> receptors are metabotropic receptors, typically producing a slow-occurring inhibitory postsynaptic potential.
+- **GABA<sub>A</sub>** and **GABA<sub>B</sub>**: They are two classes of GABA receptors, of which GABA<sub>A</sub> are ionotropic receptors that typically produce fast inhibitory potentials; while GABA<sub>B</sub> are metabotropic receptors that typically produce slow inhibitory potentials.